gavineadie/SatelliteKit/README.md

-  _Some people will be surprised by some of my source code comment format; it is a style I inherited from a systems programming language I used long ago and it is really not appropriate for publicly released code in the modern age (especially since Swift has markup built in).
-I also note that there is extensive use of Unicode characters in property names and other places.
+  _Some people will be surprised by some of my source code comment format; it is a style I inherited from a systems programming language I used long ago and it is really not appropriate for publicly released code in the modern age (especially since Swift has markup built in)._

+  _Also note that there is extensive use of Unicode characters in property names and other places.
 This attempts to match, as much as is reasonable, the mathematical notation and Greek characters usage in the original 1980 Spacetrack Report._